Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 On a failed save, the creature takes 2d8 lightning damage.
 On a successful save, it takes half as much.

-The rate at which you lose AEUs is halved while you hold this weapon.
+The rate at which you lose _dm_ is halved while you hold this weapon.